WARP-LAB/WARP-GUIDES-WEBPACK/07-lint/readme.md

 * install plugin for ESLint
 * the plugin will use installed ESLint related `node_modules` in the project's directory or global ones
 * the plugin will automatically pick up `.eslintrc.js` and `.eslintignore`
-* plugun will applie the rules and visually report errors and warnings in the source
+* plugin will apply the rules and visually report errors and warnings in the source

 There are many plugins for the editor-of-choice that deal with adding ESLint support.
 Alternative is Prettier with ESLint integration prettier-eslint.